OwenGraham/digital-scrapbook/README.md

 ## A digital-diary web app made with React and hosted on GitHub Pages

 I wanted a creative outlet and to learn a new skill, so I followed a Udemy course on React and made this.
-Think a comination, of LetterBoxd, Goodreads, and similar functionality for albums, recipes, trips and events.
+Think a comination of LetterBoxd, Goodreads, and similar functionality for albums, recipes, trips and events.
 A bit self indulgent, but it's just for me and I like keeping a record of these things.

 The live app can be found [here](https://owengraham.github.io/digital-scrapbook/)